-If you use the GOTO block number key for going into a program, neither the TNC nor the PLC will execute any functions that ensure a safe start.
+If you press the GOTO key and enter a block number for going into a program, neither the TNC nor the PLC will execute any functions that ensure a safe start.

 If you use the GOTO block number key for going into a subprogram, the TNC will skip the end of the subprogram (LBL 0)!
 In such cases you must always use the midprogram startup function.